stewartsum/test-assessment/README.md

 | `"able does it"` | `{"a": 1, "e": 2, "i": 1, "o": 1, "u": 0}` |
 | `""`             | `{"a": 0, "e": 0, "i": 0, "o": 0, "u": 0}` |

-Test your solution by running the unit test <code>test_count_vowels.py</code> from your IDE or the command line.
+Test your solution by running the unit test <code>test_count_vowels.py</code> from your IDE or the command line by running `python -m unittest -v functions.test_count_vowels`

 ### Reverse String